A worldwide phenomenon, sneaker reselling is a great way to get started on your entrepreneurial journey as a young person.

 Nike and OC released a highly collectible and rare collab with a metallic iteration of the Air Max 1 in both gold and silver, which are both sold out pretty much everywhere even on aftermarkets like Flight Club and Stadium Goods.

-Not to be confused with Off-White’s Jerry Lorenzo, but with the same level of hype within LA, H Lorenzo shelves designer goods from Maison Margiela to Raf Simmons and Yeezy.
+Not to be confused with Fear of God’s Jerry Lorenzo, but with the same level of hype within LA, H Lorenzo shelves designer goods from Maison Margiela to Raf Simmons and Yeezy.
 There are now four locations of this store in its home town.
 The newest location is located on the historic Sunset Boulevard, but all of the four are worth visiting if you happen to be in town for a sneaker release.

 Complex Con is held annually in LA.
 It’s more than just an event: It’s a way to “look in to the future”; from their website, they’re “a catalyst for creative collaboration between the most influential people and hottest brands that move our culture forward”.
 Perhaps more notable than any store in LA (due to the concentration of its valuable drops), the ‘Con is packed with exclusive collaborations like the Adidas x Pharrell Williams Human Race in Blue and Red that was only available to those who attended.